scottkstewart/Phoenix-parse-email/README.md

 **Upgrades:**

-If on unix, one can upgrade by uninstalling (without purging on small upgrades), syncing with the repository, and installing again.
-Using the --no-purge flag will allow you to retain data, but will not work for large upgrades that affect set options/phoenixClass.py/phoenixChecker.py.
+If on unix, one can upgrade by uninstalling (not necessary on small upgrades), syncing with the repository, and installing again.
+Uninstall for upgrades that affect set options/phoenixClass.py/phoenixChecker.py.
 Run the following for a small upgrade (from Phoenix-parse-email folder):
 ```
-./uninstall --no-purge
 git pull
 ./install
 ```